BBQ Chicken: From Grill to Table in Minutes

 2. Barbecuing: The Methodical Approach

 On the other hand, barbecues require meticulous preparation.
 They involve slow-cooking bigger, bone-in chunks of meat, like chicken thighs or ribs, which improves taste and softness.
-You spend hours cooking these chops under lower temperatures over indirect heat.
+You spend hours cooking these chops at temperatures over indirect heat.

-- A slow cook takes several hours to get the ideal softness.
+- A slow-cooked dish takes several hours to achieve the ideal softness.

 - Perfect cuts are thigh and drumstick bone-in chunks.